fmidev/himan/doc/configuration.md

 ## Database access

 Himan can be forced to read data from command line given arguments only.
-This behavior can be set with key `read_data_from_database`.
+This behavior can be set with key `read_from_database`.
 Default value for key is `true`.

-    "read_data_from_database" : true | false
+    "read_from_database" : true | false

 Example:

+    "read_from_database" : false,

+Himan can write file metadata to radon database.
+This is controlled with `write_to_database`.
+Default value for key is `false`.

+    "write_to_database" : true | false

+Example:

-    "read_data_from_database" : false,
+    "write_to_database" : false,

 <a name="Forecast_types"/>